Prascend 1 mg tablets for horses

 *Free ACTH laboratory test fees only.
 Veterinary practices may apply visit, blood sampling and interpretation fees.

-†Free* monitoring ACTH test vouchers are emailed 6 months after the start date of Prascend treatment
+†Free* monitoring ACTH test vouchers are emailed 6 months after the start date of Prascend® treatment and 12 months thereafter

 If you have any questions regarding the testing and treatment of your horse please speak to your veterinary surgeon.